xapi-project/xen-api/doc/content/design/external-auth-ldaps.md

 #### 3.1.2 Error code
 Following new error codes added to indicate ldaps enable related error
-- AUTH_NO_CERT,  no certs can be used for ldaps, refer to 4.1.2 for certs finding.
+- POOL_AUTH_ENABLE_FAILED_NO_CERTS,  no certs can be used for ldaps, refer to 4.1.2 for certs finding.
-- AUTH_INVALID_CERT, found certs, but none of the certs can be used to connect to DC
+- POOL_AUTH_ENABLE_FAILED_INVALID_CERTS, found certs, but none of the certs can be used to connect to DC **Note**: Current error code handing infrustrucure requires the error code prefix with POOL_AUTH_ENABLE_FAILED

 ### 3.2 Set/Get Pool LDAPS Status